LevonAr/Teaching-Myself-the-Basics/Rescale/README.md

 gcc -o rescale rescale.c
 ```

+#### Using Mac Terminal

 ### Run Program

-Run code by entering the following, where <ratio> is a number ( which can be a decimal ) that represent the size we want to increase/decrease the image by (eg. 2 doubles the image, .5 halves it):
+Run code by entering the following, where "ratio" is a number ( which can be a decimal ) that represent the size we want to increase/decrease the image by (eg. 2 doubles the image, .5 halves it):

 #### For PC (both VScode and CMD prompt):